VolantisDev/Launchpad/README.md

-# LauncherGen
+# Launchpad

 Create beautifully-simple .exe files to launch any game seamlessly though Steam and other platforms.

 ## Latest News

-I have completely rewritten LauncherGen in the current codebase.
+I have completely rewritten Launchpad in the current codebase.
 This version is highly experimental and likely will not work for you yet.

 Once fully released, the new version contains many enhancements, such as:

-- A LauncherGen GUI.
-You can now configure LauncherGen and access all of its functionality from a single window.
+- A Launchpad GUI.
+You can now configure Launchpad and access all of its functionality from a single window.
 - An online API for getting the latest game and launcher data, as well as build dependencies (https://benmcclure.com/game-launcher-db/).
 You may contribute your own data to the API now: https://github.com/bmcclure/game-launcher-db
-- Open your Launchers.json file in your associated .json editor with a single click, and reload its contents without having to quit LauncherGen.
+- Open your Launchers.json file in your associated .json editor with a single click, and reload its contents without having to quit Launchpad.
 - Open your launchers folder or your game assets folder easily from within the app
 - Separate the game assets dir (icons, shortcut files, etc) from the launcher files if desired (or continue mixing the assets in)
 - Optionally copy the game assets into the launcher directory if you've chosen to store them separately
 - Keep all launcher .exes in a single directory if desired (or continue using one directory per game)
-- Update LauncherGen's dependency files anytime via a click of a button
+- Update Launchpad's dependency files anytime via a click of a button

 Things that won't yet be in this release, but I am working on for a future release: